 - To monitor the integrity of the financial statements and results announcements of the Group and to review significant financial reporting issues and judgements

-- To recommend external auditor appointment and removal, assess audit quality, negotiate and approve the audit fee, assess independence and monitoring of non-audit services and be responsible for audit tendering
+- To recommend external auditor appointment and removal, assess audit quality, negotiate and approve the audit fee, assess independence, monitor non-audit services and be responsible for audit tendering

-- Continue our focus on cyber security risk and ensure the Committee receives some training in this area.
+- Maintain our ongoing focus on cyber security risk